vonox7/Chess-Challenge/README.md

 * Search extension: When in check, search one ply deeper (with limit to avoid infinite recursion)

 ## Evaluation
-I decided to write a custom evaluation function to not use the [quite common approach in the competition](https://github.com/SebLague/Chess-Challenge/forks) which uses compressed presto tables.
+I decided to do a novel approach and write a custom evaluation function to not use the [quite common approach in the competition](https://github.com/SebLague/Chess-Challenge/forks) which uses compressed pesto tables.
+However, by using a [well written presto table](https://github.com/Tyrant7/Chess-Challenge/blob/main/Chess-Challenge/src/My%20Bot/MyBot.cs), the bot could gain ~250 ELO, while keeping the same amount of code tokens.

 The evaluation function is based on the following features:
  * Pawn/piece values
  * Pawn position: 1 centipawn per square moved forward